What Is Web FTP and Should I Use It?

 Conclusion

 FTP sites offer quick and easy access to the files stored on a remote FTP server.
-They are a great option if you are on-the-go and do not have access to your personal computer since you can access a Web FTP client from any device that has a web browser and an Internet connection.
+They are a great option if you are on the go and do not have access to your personal computer since you can access a Web FTP client from any device that has a web browser and an Internet connection.

 That said, Web FTP services are lacking when it comes to features and security.
 As such, you should only use Web FTP clients that you trust and you must ensure that you are using an HTTPS connection in order to protect your privacy.